 Can this dish be in non-veg variation?

 Yes, you can replace paneer with boiled eggs or chicken.
-However, if you do not want to boil chicken beforehand, then cooking this in a pressure cooker will be advisable for fast cooking.
+However, if you do not want to boil chicken beforehand, cooking this in a pressure cooker will be advisable for fast cooking.
 Also, use boneless chicken for it.

 We recommend first marinating the chicken with the spices, lemon juice, and curd for at least half an hour if you have time.
 Then slowly cook it for 20-30 minutes on low flame.